The Maltese Falcon (1931 film): Plot

-Later that night, Spade arrives back in his office and finds Effie asleep behind his desk.
-Suddenly, a man staggers in and dies – it is Captain Jacoby of the bird's ship, having been shot several times.
-The suitcase he was carrying has the precious black bird in it.
+Later that night, Spade arrives back in his office and finds his secretary Effie Perine asleep behind his desk.
+Suddenly, a man staggers in, drops the suitcase he is carrying, and dies – it is Captain Jacoby of the La Paloma, who has been shot several times.
+The suitcase has the black bird in it.
 Spade checks the bag at a baggage check and sends himself the ticket in the mail.
-Called in to see the District Attorney because of Archer's murder, Spade is given 24 hours to wrap up the case and identify the real killers.
+Called in to see the district attorney because of Archer's murder, Spade is given 24 hours to wrap up the case and identify the real killers.

 Wonderly lures Spade into his apartment, where Cairo and Gutman are waiting with guns.
 Gutman offers him an envelope with $10,000 in exchange for the falcon.
-Spade insists there also has to be a "fall guy" that will go to jail for the murders and suggests Gutman's gunman, Wilmer Cook.
+Spade insists there also has to be a "fall guy" who will go to jail for the murders and suggests Gutman's gunman, Wilmer Cook.
 Gutman and Cairo agree to Spade's proposal.
 Spade calls Effie and asks her to bring the suitcase to them in the morning, while Gutman explains how Wilmer killed Thursby and Jacoby.

 The bag shows up, and Wilmer escapes while the conspirators are frantically opening it and examining the bird.
-They soon determine that it is a fakethey have been duped by the previous ownerand Gutman and Cairo decide to make another attempt to steal it.
+They soon determine that it is a fake, they have been duped by the previous owner, and Gutman and Cairo decide to make another attempt to steal it.
 As they leave, Gutman takes back his $10,000 from Spade at gunpoint.
 Spade immediately calls Detective Polhaus and tells him to pick up Gutman, Cairo and Wilmer.
 Confronting Wonderly, Spade accuses her of killing Archer to frame Thursby and get him out of the way.
 She admits it, and Spade tells her that he is going to turn her in, despite their love for each other.

 When Dundy and Polhaus show up, they reveal that Wilmer killed Gutman and Cairo before being apprehended.
 Spade gives them Wilmer's guns, tells them that Wonderly killed Archer, and they take her away.
-Spade goes to visit Wonderly in prison to tell her that he has been made Chief Investigator for the District Attorney's office.
+Spade goes to visit Wonderly in prison to tell her that he has been made chief investigator for the district attorney's office.
 Spade instructs the prison matron to treat Wonderly well and give her whatever she wants.
 When the matron asks who will pay for the special treatment, Spade tells her to send the bill to the D.A.'s office: "I'll OK it."